-You can use the software installation discs that came with your computer to reinstall Mac OS X and any applications that came with your computer.
+Use the software installation discs that came with your computer to reinstall Mac OS X and any applications that came with your computer.
+You can choose "Archive and Install," which saves your existing files and settings, or "Erase and Install," which erases all your data.

 Important: Apple recommends that you back up the data on your hard disk before restoring software.
+Because the "Erase and Install" option erases your hard disk, you should back up your essential files before installing Mac OS X and other applications.
 Apple is not responsible for any lost data.

-Installing Mac OS X and Applications
+Installing Mac OS X

-To install Mac OS X and the applications that came with your computer:
+To install Mac OS X: